cooijmanstim/scaryfingers/README.md

 * ! to set the instruction pointer to the value in the current cell
 * +, -, *, /, |, &, x, the usual binary operators (x is bitwise xor) that combine the values in the current cell and the cell to the left, and store the result in the current cell.

 The extensions are intended to make the language a bit more concise than brainfuck.
 They do, but it's still far from concise.
-What's needed is a complete and expressive language the programs in which you can prove a bunch of things about.
+Brainfuck instructions just don't convey much.
+What's needed is a more expressive language, preferably one that allows you to prove a lot of useful things about its programs.

-[1]: The "cost" of a program is defined as the sum of its length and the binary logarithm of its execution time.
+[1] The "cost" of a program is defined as the sum of its length and the binary logarithm of its execution time.
 The length is measured in bits -- instructions are byte-sized but carry only four bits of information, so could easily be compressed further.

-[2]: Actually, it looks like this is almost identical to http://www.scholarpedia.org/article/Universal_search
+[2] Actually, it looks like this is almost identical to http://www.scholarpedia.org/article/Universal_search